Digital Nomad Life in Canada

 When we asked people living in Canada about club and activities where newcomers can meet others, they responded:

 "Expats living in Canada often join clubs or activities that are of personal interest to them, such as a language group, sports leagues, or a book club.
 Other ways to meet people in Canada include attending festivals or cultural events, visiting community centers and libraries, or taking part in volunteer activities.
-Additionally, joining an expat network or organization can provide connections to the local community, access to helpful resources, and support from like-minded individuals," said one person in Canada.
+Additionally, joining an expat network or organization can provide connections to the local community, access to helpful resources, and support from like-minded individuals," explained one expat living in Canada.

 What is life like in Canada?